Student-Curated Exhibits at Yale University Library

 One Yale College senior each year receives library funding, mentoring, and production support to create and curate a professional-quality exhibit based on senior essay research using materials from a Yale Library archive or collection.

-To be considered for the Senior Exhibit that will open in April 2019, submit your proposal by Oct.
-29, 2018, together with letters of support from a faculty advisor and a librarian exhibit advisor who agree to work with and advise you throughout the project.
+To be considered for the Senior Exhibit that will open in April 2020, you will submit a project proposal in the fall of 2019, together with letters of support from a faculty advisor and a librarian exhibit advisor who agree to work with and advise you throughout the project.

 In all cases, the exhibit will be based on the same research as your senior essay or thesis.
 As a student curator, you will have an opportunity to explore presenting your research in a different narrative form--with a strong visual component, a defined physical space, and its own conventions and practices.